mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 Good writers tend to focus exclusively on their craft.
 People who are "amazing" content writers and "expert" WordPress designers, in reality, tend to be weak in both.

+If you were searching for someone to perform brain surgery, you'd probably avoid the doctor who says, "I'm an expert neurosurgeon **and** an accomplished auto mechanic."
+Apply the same logic when hiring writers.

 {% include image.html file="many-skills-profile.jpg" alt="Screenshot of Morgan Province's Upwork profile" max_width="703px" class="img-border" img_link=true fig_caption="Upwork freelancer with a suspiciously high number of non-writing skills" %}

-If you were searching for someone to perform brain surgery, you'd probably avoid the doctor who says, "I'm an expert neurosurgeon **and** an accomplished auto mechanic."

 ### Resist the temptation to "fix" bad writers